dgoldman0/homeless/warp-complex/FAQ.md

+## What is the Packet-Centered Active-Rail Architecture?

+The Packet-Centered Active-Rail Architecture is a service-ordered spacetime design in which the passenger, vehicle, or payload is treated as a packet being carried by an active geometric infrastructure rather than as the object that directly owns the warp-like field.
+The rail is the operating plant.
+The packet is the serviced object.
+The throat-like support region creates the causal and spatial infrastructure, the rail-shaped carrying flow transports the packet through that supported region, and the service cycle catches, rematches, releases, relaxes, and resets the geometry in a controlled order.

+The central idea is that the architecture organizes transport as a serviced geometric process.
+The rail provides the support envelope, carrying flow, synchronization environment, release conditions, and reset cycle, while the packet remains the delivered payload moving through those coordinated stages.
+The rail performs the geometric work of transport, support management, and controlled unwind as part of a single ordered service system.

+## Why is it called packet-centered?

+The design is called packet-centered because it is organized around the packet’s service path through the active rail.
+The packet is the payload whose timing, causal channel, synchronization, release, and return to ordinary motion define the service requirements.
+The rail prepares the support environment, carries the packet, catches and rematches it, manages release, relaxes the support geometry, and resets the service cycle.

+This framing keeps the architecture focused on the delivered object.
+The packet moves through a managed transport environment, while the active rail supplies the geometric infrastructure and timed service operations that make the passage coherent.

 ## How does the Packet-Centered Active-Rail Architecture compare to the naive approach of interfacing warp-like transit and wormhole support as considered by Garattini and Zatrimaylov et al.?

 For the Garattini and Zatrimaylov interface branch, the warp-like transit handled the shift and the interface remained a warp shell interfacing with a wormhole throat.
 In the active rail architecture, the throat itself becomes an active transport plant; the passenger/vehicle is a packet; the warp-like shift is carried by the throat’s support envelope; the packet is caught, rematched, released, and returned to ordinary motion.